Costco eases restrictions on number of customers that can enter

 TEGNA reached out to Costco for confirmation.
 A representative responded by saying "please visit the Coronavirus Updates page for current information."

-Costco's website says its stores in Kentucky and Puerto Rico will still only allow one customer per membership card.
+Costco's website says its stores in Puerto Rico will still only allow one customer per membership card.
 It did not elaborate as to why.

 RELATED: Costco limits number of customers who can enter